Results 1 to 20 of 57

 05-07-2013, 09:23 PM #3

-As Otto von Bismarck once said, video games and sausages are two things you don't want to see getting made."Reason is the madness of the strongest"
+As Otto von Bismarck once said, video games and sausages are two things you don't want to see getting made.to wound the autumnal city.

 05-07-2013, 09:37 PM #4

 Backers of this kickstarter are now experiencing what it means to publish a Tim Schafer game.

 "Tim Schafer.
 The guy comes out and says I'm a prick.
 I've never met him in my life -- I've never had anything to do with him," explains the nefarious businessman.
 "I never had any involvement in the Vivendi project that they were doing, Brütal Legend, other than I was in one meeting where the guys looked at it and said, 'He's late, he's missed every milestone, he's overspent the budget and it doesn't seem like a good game.
 We're going to cancel it.